 Associate Professor, Mechanical Engineering

-Dr. Bach’s research interests include rehabilitation engineering, medical device design, computer assisted surgery, musculoskeletal, orthopaedic, occupational, and sports biomechanics.
+Dr. Bach’s research interests include rehabilitation engineering, medical device design, assistive technology design, and musculoskeletal, orthopaedic, occupational, and sports biomechanics.
 Techniques used range from mechanical testing to computer simulation and modeling.

-Professor Bach’s research focuses on the application of engineering analysis, design, instrumentation, testing, and simulation to problems in Biomechanical and Biomedical Engineering, He works with a team of researchers working on a variety of projects being performed jointly at the Center for Biomechanics and Rehabilitation Research at Mines in collaboration with researchers at Assistive Technology Partners and the Orthopaedic Biomechanics Labs at CU Denver.
+Professor Bach’s research focuses on the application of engineering analysis, design, instrumentation, testing, and simulation to problems in biomechanical and biomedical engineering, He works with a team of researchers at Mines and collaborates with researchers at Assistive Technology Partners and the Orthopaedic Biomechanics Labs at CU Denver.

-Other research projects include instrumentation and sensor development, device design, biomedical modeling, injury prevention and repair, and analysis of normal and pathologic biomechanics.
+Other research projects include instrumentation and sensor development, device design, injury prevention and repair, and analysis of normal and pathologic biomechanics.

 - Musculoskeletal Biomechanics